Ulysses (novel): Critical reception

+Joyce uses "metaphors, symbols, ambiguities, and overtones which gradually link themselves together so as to form a network of connections binding the whole" work.
+This system of connections gives the novel a wide, more universal significance, as "Leopold Bloom becomes a modern Ulysses, an Everyman in a Dublin which becomes a microcosm of the world."

+The American author Michael Chabon wrote, "Ulysses struck me, most of all, as a book of life; every sentence, even those that laid bare the doubt, despair, shame, or vanity of its characters, seemed to have been calibrated to assert, in keeping with the project of the work as a whole, the singularity and worth of even the most humdrum and throwaway of human days."

+TIME Magazine, Modern Library, Folha de S.Paulo and CounterPunch have all published lists ranking Ulysses as the greatest novel of the 20th century.

 Publication history

 The publication history of Ulysses is complex.
-There have been at least 18 editions, and variations in different impressions of each edition.
+There have been at least 18 editions, and variations among different impressions of each edition.

 According to Joyce scholar Jack Dalton, the first edition of Ulysses contained over 2,000 errors.
 As subsequent editions attempted to correct these mistakes, they would often add more, due in part to the difficulty of separating non-authorial errors from Joyce's deliberate "errors" devised to challenge the reader.